 The Supreme Court’s decision to uphold an Arizona law imposing sanctions on employers who hire illegal workers has court watchers asking whether this is an indicator for future immigration rulings

-Arizona’s more controversial law — which requires state law enforcement101123_border_patrol_arizona_ap_328 officers to determine whether arrested individuals are in the country illegally — is now in the lower federal courts.
+Arizona’s more controversial law — which requires state law enforcement officers to determine whether arrested individuals are in the country illegally — is now in the lower federal courts.
 Civil rights groups, business interests and the Obama administration contend the state cannot enforce federal immigration laws.

 Though Arizona officials seem oblivious to that fact, the World Court — formally the International Court of Justice — has suggested that U.S. law enforcement officials routinely ask people arrested whether they are U.S. citizens as a way to give effect to a treaty the U.S. has been violating.